Oliver Emanuel was an internationally award-winning playwright based in Scotland. We were devastated by his death in December 2023.

 Other plays include: The 306 Trilogy (Dawn, Day, Dusk), Prom, A History of Paper, The Adventures of Robin Hood (which has had 7 international productions since it was first produced in 2014), The Lost Things, Spirit of Adventure, Ancient Greek and Videotape.
 His plays for young people have been seen across Europe, North America and China.

-Oliver is Reader of Playwriting at the University of St Andrews, an Associate Playwright at Playwrights' Studio, Scotland, and Writer-in-Residence at Gladstone's Library.
+Oliver was Reader of Playwriting at the University of St Andrews, an Associate Playwright at Playwrights' Studio, Scotland, and Writer-in-Residence at Gladstone's Library.

 His plays are published by Oberon Books.